hazelcast/hazelcast/hazelcast-documentation/src/TopicStatistics.md

 ### Statistics

-Topic has two statistic variables that you can queried.
+Topic has two statistic variables that you can query.
 These values are incremental and local to the member.

 ```java
 HazelcastInstance hazelcastInstance = Hazelcast.newHazelcastInstance();